IN THIS ARTICLE

-R for Beginners: Learn R in 4 Steps
+- R for beginners: how to learn R in 4 steps

 From Microsoft XBox’s matchmaking service to the New York Times’ news cycle infographics and the National Weather Service’s flood forecasts, R programming is all around us.

 Developed in the 1990s by Ross Ihaka and Robert Gentleman at the University of Auckland, R is a popular data science language for structured and unstructured data, supported by the R Foundation for Statistical Computing.